How to create your perfect pastel kitchen

-Pastel yellow cabinets can bring a subdued feel to your kitchen and will perfectly reflect the warm glow of overhead lights, creating a truly relaxing atmosphere to dine with family and friends.
+Pastel yellow cabinets can bring a subdued feel to your kitchen and will perfectly reflect the warm glow of overhead kitchen lights, creating a truly relaxing atmosphere to dine with family and friends.
 White pairs well with yellow, so try contrasting yellow cabinets with white worktops for a throwback, Americana feel.

 Make yellow the main focal point by adding a yellow kitchen island and incorporating white cabinets everywhere else.
 Alternatively, yellow walls are an irresistibly classic choice for a cosy family kitchen, and look great with white and black décor across the rest of the room.